0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

     Depending on whether $\texttt{GasPriceSigned} \leq \texttt{EEGP}$ or not, transactions get executed with either the $\texttt{GasPriceSigned}$ or the $\texttt{EEGP}$.

-3. Amongst the transactions that are computed with the $\texttt{EEGP}$, further savings can be made by:
+3. Amongst the transactions that are computed with the $\texttt{EEGP}$, further gas savings can be achieved by:

     - Computing the new effective gas price (NEGP), using the current state and the EEGP.
     - Calculating the gas consumption deviation percentage and compare it to a fixed deviation parameter. i.e., $\texttt{FinalDeviationParameter} = 10$.